Kotlin/dataframe/docs/StardustDocs/topics/joinWith.md

 <dataFrame src="org.jetbrains.kotlinx.dataframe.samples.api.JoinWith.compareInnerValues.html"/>
 <!---END-->

-Here columns from both dataframes are presented as is.
+Here columns from both [`DataFrame`](DataFrame.md) objects are presented as is.
 So [join](join.md) is better suited for `equals` relation, and joinWith is for everything else.
 Below are two more examples with join types that allow mismatches.
 Note the difference in `null` values

 <!---FUN compareLeft-->